ILIAS-eLearning/ILIAS/setup/README.md

 ## Update ILIAS

 To update ILIAS from the command line, call `php setup/setup.php update config.json` from within your ILIAS folder.
-Make sure you use the same config to update your installation as you have used for the [installation](#install-ilias).
-The remarks for the [installation](#install-ilias) in this README also apply for the update.
+This will update the configuration of ILIAS according to the provided configuration as well as update the database of the installation.

 Sometimes it might happen that the database update steps detect some edge case or warn about a possible loss of data.
 In this case the update is aborted with